Water Discount In Soap Making:

-Another fancy (yet important) term in the world of soap making is called water discounting.
-To understand water discounting, it's helpful, to understand the basics of cold process soap making, like; lye solution, base oil properties, saponification, saponification values, and so forth.
+Another fancy (yet important) term in the world of soap making is a water discount.
+To understand water discount in soap making, it’s helpful to understand the basics of cold process soap making.
+The same can be said about other important terms, such as; lye solution, base oil properties, saponification, saponification values, and so forth.

 It may also be beneficial to have working knowledge and understanding of how to work with soap calculators and recipes.
 The goal with cold process soap making is to be able to customize every aspect of your soap.

 Soap makers know that lye + water, added to your oils/fats, reacts chemically to form a new substance, which is that of soap.
-All those molecules react to one another, which results in your lye being used up, leaving some oils remaining (if you superfat) and out comes your beautifully crafted soap.
+All those molecules react to one another, which results in your lye being “used up”, leaving some oils remaining (if you superfat).
+Then, the final product is beautifully crafted soap.

-After choosing your oils, scents, and deciding what technique you might try for your soap batch, you may choose to then do a water discount.
+After choosing your oils, scents, and deciding what technique you might try with your next soap batch, you may choose to do a water discount.

-* Understand that there is not an "exact" amount of water to use.
-Adjusted water levels in your recipe, will however effect things like, trace, gel phase, designs, aesthetics in the end product etc. The amount of water will effect your lye concentration. *
+* Understand that there is not an “exact” amount of water to use.
+Adjusted water levels in your recipe, can effect things like, trace, gel phase, designs, aesthetics in the end product, etc. The amount of water will effect your lye concentration. *

 Why do this?

-Having a water discount may do a few things for your recipe:
+Having a water discount will do a few things for your recipe:

-Another reason soapers choose to do water discounts is due to other things they may add to their recipe.
-For instance, if they have a recipe that calls for puree's, like pumpkin puree, apple puree (which have their own water amounts), soapers may decrease the water in their lye solution to compensate for the puree.
-Many start with a 10% discount.
+Another reason soapers choose to do a water discount is do to other things they may add to their recipe.
+For example, a recipe that calls for puree’s, like pumpkin puree or apple puree (which have their own water amounts).
+Soapers may decrease the water in their lye solution to compensate for the puree.
+Many soapers begin with a 10% water discount.

-Last but not least, water discounting has an effect on "gel phase".
-If you don't know what gel phase is, this is another crucial element of cold process soap making, and one you need to understand.
-When you take away water, sometimes, it's harder to get your soap to fully gel, or the gel phase lasts for a shorter interval.
-If this is the case their are ways to force gel, so don't be too concerned.
+Last but not least, a water discount effects “gel phase”.
+If you don’t know what gel phase is, this is another crucial element of cold process soap making, certainly one you’ll need to understand.
+Oftentimes, when you decrease the water amount, it’s harder for gel phase to occur and gel phase lasts for a shorter interval.
+If this is the case their are ways to force gel, so don’t be to concerned.

 Read more about forcing gel, here!

-* If you plan on doing intricate designs, be careful how much your water discount, as it will trace faster, giving you less time to work with your design. *
+* If you plan on doing intricate designs, be careful how much you water discount, as it will trace faster, giving you less time to work with your design.